-The Faculty of Social Sciences of the VU is a broadly disciplined faculty wherein the classic disciplines political sciences, sociology and cultural anthropology as well as the modern terrains of organization, communication and policy have their own respective places.
-It gladly uses the gathered knowledge in research for our clients and in active participation in societal debates.
+One of the faculties of the VU is the Faculty of Social Sciences, which is a broadly disciplined faculty wherein the classic disciplines political sciences, sociology and cultural anthropology as well as the modern terrains of organization, communication and policy have their own respective places.
+It uses the gathered knowledge in research for their clients and in active participation in societal debates.
 The faculty participates in projects concerning integrity, safety, societal ageing, religion and many more.
 Within the Faculty of Social Sciences, the Institute of Societal Resilience focuses on crisis and disaster management and governance.
 The institute aims to improve our understanding of the fundamental problems societies are facing and how to address them.